ASTXRTYS/Crewaistudio/auren/AUREN_STATE_OF_READINESS_REPORT.md

 ## 🚀 EXECUTIVE SUMMARY

-**As of January 29, 2025 (21:20 UTC)**: AUREN is **FULLY OPERATIONAL IN PRODUCTION** 🎉
+**As of January 29, 2025 (22:00 UTC)**: AUREN is **PARTIALLY OPERATIONAL IN PRODUCTION** 🟡

+### Latest Update - NEUROS v3.1 Deployment (January 29, 2025 22:00 UTC):
+- ✅ **NEUROS v3.1 Deployed**: The `neuros-langgraph` agent is now running and stable.
+- ✅ **Core YAML Features Implemented**:
+    - Biometric-triggered mode switching logic is active.
+    - 3 neuroplastic protocol stacks are implemented.
+    - A two-tier memory system (Redis L1, In-Memory L2) is in place.
+- ❌ **Biometric Integration BLOCKED**: The upstream `biometric-production` service is failing to connect to Kafka, preventing NEUROS from receiving live data.
+The core NEUROS service is functional but is not receiving the data it needs to be fully effective.
+- 📖 **New Report**: See [`NEUROS_V3.1_DEPLOYMENT_REPORT.md`](../auren/agents/neuros/NEUROS_V3.1_DEPLOYMENT_REPORT.md) for full details.

-### Latest Update - NEUROS YAML Complete Implementation (January 29, 2025 15:00 UTC):
+### Previous Update - NEUROS YAML Complete Implementation (January 29, 2025 15:00 UTC):
-- ✅ **ALL 13 YAML PHASES IMPLEMENTED**: Every phase from the 808-line YAML now has working code
-- ✅ **Biometric Triggers Active**: NEUROS modes switch based on actual HRV/sleep/stress data
-- ✅ **Protocol Stacks Operational**: 3 neuroplastic protocols suggest themselves based on patterns
-- ✅ **ChromaDB L3 Memory**: Complete three-tier memory system with semantic search
-- ✅ **Kafka Integration**: Consumes from both user-interactions AND biometric-events topics
-- ✅ **Advanced Features**:
-  - Meta-reasoning with scenario forecasting
-  - Narrative intelligence tracking user journey
-  - Autonomous recalibration for drift detection
-  - Proactive pre-symptom interventions
-  - Mission generation and mythology building
-- 🚀 **Deployment Package**: `neuros_langgraph_complete.tar.gz` ready for production
+- 🚧 **ATTEMPTED BUT FAILED**: The full YAML implementation could not be deployed due to dependency conflicts and missing infrastructure (ChromaDB).
+This has been superseded by the successful v3.1 deployment.

 ### Previous Update - NEUROS LangGraph Implementation (January 29, 2025 11:30 UTC):
 - ✅ **NEUROS AI UPGRADED**: Full LangGraph cognitive state machine implemented